vk1309/DS5500Capstone/README.md

 The symptom of 'fatique' is found to have the significantly largest predictive power of 0.1579.
 Random Forest classifier will combine multiple base models of Decision Trees during its training period, using the strategy of ensemble machine learning methods.
 This will construct a single optimal predictive model, with the criterion of entropy which utilises information gain to iteratively select the next node according to higher feature importance to optimise the quality of splits.
 The minimum number of leaves are restricted to 2.
 The final output may be the mode class or the mean prediction of individual trees.

-4. Results
-                           Fig. 12: Disease Prediction Based on Clinical Note as Input From the above, it is observed that for the clinical note as an input, the symptoms are extracted as keywords, and based on the symptoms, the models give disease predictions and final prediction is selected to be the mode of the predictions made by the models.

-                      Fig. 13: Predicted and Actual Values of Diseases Above figure shows the predictions and actual values of diseases and it is seen that the model performs well in classifying the diseases.
-    Fig. 14: Training and Validation Losses for K– Fold Cross Validation Fig.15: Validation Accuracy for K– Fold Cross Validation Above charts are for k-fold cross validation.
-As observed, the training and validation losses minimize and become low as the number of epochs increase and the validation accuracy increases with number of epochs.

 ## Conclusion
 In conclusion, this project represents a significant advancement in healthcare analytics by leveraging unstructured clinical notes for disease prediction.
 By using Natural Language Processing (NLP) techniques and machine learning algorithms, this project has successfully bridged the gap between structured and unstructured healthcare data, unlocking valuable insights hidden within free-text medical records.